postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/first-grpc-request.md

 1. Replace the sample string data with **Your name** and select **Invoke**.

-1. Once the method is invoked, the server processes the information passed and gives back a response.
+Once the method is invoked, the server processes the information passed and gives back a response.

-## What happened?

-In this example, Postman is acting as the client application and is communicating with an API server.
-Here's what happened when you selected **Invoke**:

-1. Postman sent all the information you input to the 'gRPC bin server’ located at `grpcb.in:9000`.

-1. The server used this information to invoke the `SayHello` method and returned a response.

-1. Postman received the response and displayed it in the **Response** pane.

 ## Next steps